KexinFeng/5523-data-mining/csci5523-clustering-and-webpage-mining/README.md

 + Getting the dataset, data cleaning
 + Preprocessing the dataset to get bag of word vector representation
-+ Clustering the dataset based on different objective function
++ Using k-means to clustering the dataset based on different objective function
-+ Evaluating the quality.
++ Evaluating the quality based on entropy and purity.

 preprocess.py deals with preprocessing
 kcluster.java is the k-clustering algorithm.